Azelastine nasal Side Effects

 Applies to azelastine nasal: nasal spray

-Check with your doctor immediately if any of the following side effects occur while taking azelastine nasal:Rare
+You should check with your doctor immediately if any of these side effects occur when taking azelastine nasal:Rare

 - Blood in the urine